LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

 ### Overview

-In this tutorial we will use the Conversation Builder template. that is prewired with Maven and the Context Warehouse.
+In this tutorial we will use the Conversation Builder template that is prewired with Conversation Orchestrator and the Context Warehouse.

 <img class="fancyimage" width="750" src="img/maven/cb-template.png">

 A CB bot will handle the incoming consumer message, and then use Conversation Orchestrator routing policies to route the customer to a VIP agent or Regular Customer Agent.
 Setting up the CB bot in the beginning will allow you to test the scenarios end to end.

-### Import Maven CB Bot template and setup
+### Import Conversation Orchestrator CB Bot template and setup

 #### Import the CB Bot Template